iotexproject/pebble-simulator/README.md

 # pebble-simulator
-The simulator for producing pebble data.
+The simulator for producing pebble data, write it to a local file and publish to AWS MQTT.

 ## Dependencies
 - linux bash